Enabling Confident Purchases on Amazon

 Build Sellet Trust

-Seller Details Upfront: Displays seller and fulfillment info on product cards to reduce confusion and reassure users for third-party listings.
+Seller Details Upfront: Shows seller and fulfillment info on product cards to reduce confusion and reassure users on third-party listings.

-Trusted Seller Badge: Highlights vetted third-party sellers, helping users identify reliable listings and feel confident.
+Trusted Seller Badge: Highlights vetted third-party sellers, helping users quickly identify reliable listings.

 Trusted Results Filter: Limits search results to Amazon or trusted sellers, reducing exposure to uncertain options.

-Seller Performance Section: Shows key stats such as return and resolution rates so users can assess credibility at a glance.
+Seller Performance Section: Displays key stats such as return and resolution rates so users can assess credibility at a glance.

 Support Confident Decisions